guobinhit/awesome-tools/README.md

 ## Sequence

-Using `FlowNoGenerator` class, we can get unique flow number, for example：
+Using `FlowNoGenerator` class, we can get a unique flow sequence, for example :

 ```java
 String uniqueNo = FlowNoGenerator.generate("SC");